aliswh/R0-covid19-thesis/README.md

 #py_install("pandas")
 ```
 - When running, it will ask to download `Miniconda`: press 'Y' and enter.
 - Comment the previous line.
 You can now source the file.

+- To run makeboard.py, you need to install the 'fpdf' library. (pip install fpdf)

 ## Run